The Burden of Overwhelm: Moving Forward While Always Feeling Behind

 My first response is this - YES.
 I get it.
 Secondly, I immediately started compartmentalizing what was said here.
 We have multiple areas of our lives that have to be assessed:

-I’ll address these next week, because each of these deserves some major focus.
-It’s not about keeping all these things perfectly balanced; it’s about navigating the baby steps of what needs to happen today vs. later on.
+It's not about keeping all these things perfectly balanced; it's about navigating the baby steps of what needs to happen today vs. later on.
+Ultimately, this is not about balancing things perfectly, but looking at how you can add harmony to it all.

 Those "life tasks" at the end are all of the housekeeping to-dos, repairs, errands, day-to-day life requirements that eat up a ton of time and energy.
 Everyone dreams of a personal assistant because this one area alone could easily eat up your whole day, every day.